janicetsai1/DeliverySystem/README.md

 #### Deliveries Data File (delieveries.txt)
 * Starting point geocoordinates
 * Following lines of delivery points in geocoordinates, followed by the item delievered

+#### Note
+In main.cpp (line 55), you will have to change the path to mapdata.txt, based on where your file lives.
+Using your command line, you can get the path by going into the folder that contains mapdata.txt and using the **pwd** command.